achou11/whois/markdown/About.md

 - Rust
 - Elixir
 - R
-- SQL and relational databases (PostgresQL and SQLite)
+- SQL and relational databases (PostgreSQL and SQLite)
 - NoSQL databases (Mongo is interesting but there are a ton of other cool solutions too)